Man is an animal who more than any other can adapt himself

 Communication: 1) Interact with our Facebook group(s) at least once per week.
 2) Check in with our Director/Program Manager at least once per week, as well as whenever a project or other question/concern/update necessitates a conversation.
 3) Immediately contact our Director/Program Manager if anyone has suggested that you do so or implied a wish for contact, or if a need/request is waiting to be met.

 Message: Be clear and informed about our message, and stay on-message of Hound Sanctuary and its programs when conversing with others while volunteering on our programs.

 Professionalism: Always present and express yourself in a civil, ethical manner when appearing, acting, or conversing on behalf of our programs.

-Active Status: To retain volunteer status, a volunteer should not cease active participation in her/his volunteer capacity for three consecutive months without notice to the Program Manager.
+Active Status: To retain volunteer status, a volunteer should not cease active participation in her/his volunteer capacity for 90 consecutive days without discussion with the Program Manager.
 To do so will cause a deactivation or termination of volunteer status.